-- limb 1 – the reimbursement of the NOP's direct costs on an open-book basis;
+- limb 1 – reimbursement of the NOP's direct costs on an open-book basis;

 - limb 2 – a fee to cover the profit and contribution to corporate overheads they would expect to receive for business-as-usual outcomes; and

-- limb 3 – a gainshare or painshare regime that shares the rewards of outstanding performance and the pain of poor performance among the owner and non-owner participants.
+- limb 3 – a gainshare or painshare regime that shares the rewards of outstanding performance and the pain of poor performance between the owner and non-owner participants.

-If the project achieves a better than business-as-usual outcome against a KPI this will result in a gainshare payment from the owner to the NOPs.
-Conversely, if the outcome against a KPI is worse than business-as-usual, it will result in a painshare payment from the NOPs to the owner.
-A share of any cost underruns is usually added to the maximum potential gainshare payment.
+If the project achieves a better than business-as-usual outcome against a KPI, this will result in a gainshare payment by the owner to the NOPs.
+Conversely, if the outcome against a KPI is worse than business-as-usual, it will result in a painshare payment by the NOPs to the owner.
+A share of any cost under-runs is usually added to the maximum potential gainshare payment.
 The maximum potential painshare payment of each NOP is usually capped at an amount equal to its limb 2 fee.

-The absence of a guaranteed maximum price or cap on the reimbursement of direct costs (limb 1) is also fundamental to avoiding a 'claims mindset'.
-As soon as a guaranteed maximum price is introduced, the NOPs will want to be able to make claims in respect of events they cannot control that increase their costs.
+The absence of a guaranteed maximum price or cap on the reimbursement of direct costs (limb 1) is also fundamental to avoiding a claims mindset.
+As soon as a guaranteed maximum price is introduced, the NOPs will want to be able to make claims in respect of events beyond their control that increase their costs.
 Dealing with such claims diverts the attention of the parties from solving problems and achieving outstanding performance against the KPIs.

 ii Virtual organisation

-Second, an alliance contract requires the creation of a virtual organisation known as the integrated project team, comprising of the individual team members provided by the project owner and each non-owner participant, rather than separate owner and contractor teams.
+Second, an alliance contract requires the creation of a virtual organisation known as the integrated project team, comprising the individual team members provided by the project owner and each non-owner participant, rather than separate owner and contractor teams.
 The UK Institution of Civil Engineers refers to this virtual organisation as an enterprise.

 Third, an alliance requires the continuous involvement of all non-owner participants (including designers, contractors and key suppliers) from the moment the contractual relationship is formed, usually very early in the project scoping and design process, until project completion.